JUNZHU-SEIS/Match_Locate_Py/readme.md

 This is a PyTorch version GPU-Match&Locate modified from [GPU-Match&Locate1.0](https://github.com/MinLiu19/GPU-MatchLocate1.0).\
 New features of this version:
+1. Logging the results and the configurations of your every experiment
-1. Automatically checking active stations for each candidate-template pair
+1. Checking active stations for each candidate-template pair
-2. Continue your last experiment if your program is terminated by accidental error (e.g., memory limit)
+2. Allowing to continue your last experiment if your program is terminated by accidental error (e.g., memory limit)

 To run this program, two kinds of data are required.
 1. Continuous waveform data (we often call it as candidate) preprocessed by [LOC-FLOW](https://github.com/Dal-mzhang/LOC-FLOW/blob/main/Data/waveform_download_mseed.py)